UG Insurance Brokerage Inc Blog |

 When a business faces unexpected damage, theft, liability issues, or interruptions, commercial insurance is supposed to serve as a financial safety net.
 But what happens when your claim is denied?

 A denied commercial insurance claim can create serious stress for business owners—especially if the loss impacts revenue, operations, or customer relationships.
 Fortunately, a denial isn’t always the end of the road.
 Many claims can be appealed, corrected, or reconsidered with the right strategy.
 Understanding why denials happen and how to respond can make all the difference in securing the coverage you’re entitled to.
+No business owner wants to imagine that a trusted employee could commit theft or fraud—but the reality is, it happens more often than you might think.
+According to the Association of Certified Fraud Examiners, businesses lose an estimated 5% of their annual revenue to employee dishonesty.
+For small and medium-sized businesses, those losses can be devastating.

 That’s where Fidelity Bond Insurance, also known as Employee Dishonesty Coverage, comes in.
 It acts as a financial safety net for your business, protecting you against losses caused by fraudulent or dishonest acts committed by employees.
 Let’s break down what fidelity bonds are, why they’re crucial, and how they safeguard your business’s future.
 In every successful business, there are individuals whose knowledge, vision, or connections are so vital that their sudden absence could put the entire operation at risk.
 These are your key people—owners, executives, lead salespeople, or specialists who drive revenue and strategic direction.
 But what happens if one of them is suddenly lost due to death or long-term disability?